LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 You can summon and dismiss the chest with 1 action.

-It will appear anywhere within 5 feet of you of your choice.
+It will appear anywhere within 5 feet (1.52 m) of you, it is your choice where exactly.

-You can set whether or not the chest will appear next to you upon your death or not.
+You can set whether or not the chest will appear next to you upon your death.

 Changing the on-death behaviour is a free action.

-If you choose for it not to appear next to you then it will be placed randomly on the Ethereal Plane.
+If you choose it not to appear next to you then it will be placed randomly on the Ethereal Plane.

-# 6. Librams of the Shadow Council.
+## 6. Librams of the Shadow Council.

-A compilation of spellbooks extracted from the ruins of previous Runelord Aethusa arch-necromancer’s stronghold.
+A compilation of spell-books extracted from the ruins of previous Runelord Aethusa arch-necromancer’s stronghold.

-"I sense death.
+> "I sense death.
-I have always sensed death.
+I've always sensed death.
 I smell my own death.
 I shall embrace this death to return to life.
 When the end is over, I shall have my new beginning.
 The Thrice-Born Queen will return."

-The book explains how to create undead using the create undead ritual (UNCOMMON).
+The book explains how to create undead using the create-undead ritual (UNCOMMON).

 The book explains how to brew the “False death” potion (UNCOMMON).